-Did you know there are around 3.725 billion active social media users?
+Did you know there are over 4.5 billion active social media users?

 Social media has made it easier for companies to target consumers and increase brand awareness.
 In fact, your customers will likely expect an active social media presence.

 But while big companies have the resources to get their social media strategy right, small businesses can struggle utilizing it properly, often leading to frustration and abandonment.